the-technat/self-host-planning-poker/README.md

 ## Release

-Releases are done by pushing a new tag to the repoistory.
-A Github Action will then build a new image.
-A Chart is currently not published.
-Releases are done if needed / occasionally, but not regularly.
+Releases are done by pushing a new git tag to the repository.
+A Github Action will then build a new image and publish a new helm chart with the same version.